-One of these tropes I heard recently made me perk up and listen?
-A relatively new company called Swimply – and (wait for it) it’s the Airbnb of swimming pools.
+One of these tropes I heard recently made me perk up and listen.
+A company called Swimply — and (wait for it) –it’s the Airbnb of swimming pools.
 And do you know what?
 It’s a pretty darn cool idea.
-We had a chance to try one out recently, and we wanted to share our Swimply Review.
+We had a chance to try one out recently, and we wanted to share our Swimply review.
 Read below for our thoughts, tips and tricks on our first, but not last, Swimply escape.

 But before you beat me to it, a business does exist called neighbor.com.
 Essentially the Airbnb of closets….
 (Ha!)
 Don’t mind me – please read on anyway.

 We don’t all have pools.
 We don’t all want pools.
 We don’t all need pools.
 We certainly can’t all afford and/or accommodate pools.
 And let’s be honest, if we did all have pools, a good number of us wouldn’t get the use out of the pool to justify the cost for construction and upkeep.
 Enter Swimply.